RobSchilderr/nextjs-native-starter/README.md

 ---

-## Differences from related repositories:

-[Next.js + Tailwind CSS + Ionic Framework + Capacitor Mobile Starter](https://github.com/mlynch/nextjs-tailwind-ionic-capacitor-starter) - This current repository uses Turborepo, while the [Ionic example](https://github.com/mlynch/nextjs-tailwind-ionic-capacitor-starter) does not.
-In addition, this current repository uses Supertokens for authentication and session management, while the Ionic example does not.
-This current repository also uses Tailwind CSS for all of it's styling instead of the Ionic Framework.
-It serves as a good example of how to use Ionic with Capacitor, but does not address the issues that arise when using Supertokens with Capacitor in a Monorepo setup. (note that it is purely a choice not to use Ionic)

-[SuperTokens Example](https://github.com/supertokens/next.js/tree/canary/examples/with-supertokens) - The Supertokens dev team does not yet have an example with Capacitor or clearly address Capacitor-related issues such as CORS, cookies, and domain configuration.
-The previous Supertokens example uses Server Side Rendering in Next.js and uses the `supertokens-auth-react` package, while this starter project utilizes `supertokens-web-js` and ThirdPartyEmailPassword.
-It serves however as the prime example of how to use Supertokens in a Next.js app, but does not address the issues that arise when using Supertokens with Capacitor.
-On another note, for styling we use Tailwind CSS, meaning that we use the custom UI in Supertokens.
-Here you can find the corresponding docs for our scenario: [Supertokens Docs](https://supertokens.com/docs/thirdpartyemailpassword/custom-ui/init/frontend)

-[Turborepo Tutorial](https://github.com/leoroese/turborepo-tutorial) - This current repository is build on top of the Turborepo tutorial.
-This makes it easier to follow along for those that have not heard of Turborepo yet.
-The Turborepo tutorial comes with a corresponding [video on YouTube.](https://www.youtube.com/watch?v=YQLw5kJ1yrQ&t=1s) The Turborepo tutorial does not use Capacitor or Supertokens.

----

 ## Benefits of using this starter project

 This starter project provides several benefits to developers looking to build a web application with authentication and session management, as well as a mobile application using Capacitor.
 Some of the benefits include: